Budget-friendly Summer Activities

 Visit the zoo

 In most major cities, the zoo has special days and times with reduced admission prices.
 Contact your zoo to find out the best day to go.
-Also, find out if certain forms of identification like a local driver’s license or school ID is required for special pricing.
 To help save money, bring in bottled water and a healthy snack.
-Pack lunch in a cooler and leave it in the trunk of your car.
-When you get hungry, get your hand stamped for reentry before heading out to a parking lot picnic.
-Avoid spending money on souvenirs and trinkets by giving the kids tasks to do in the park.
-You might have them draw their favorite animal, or figure out what type of footprints a certain animal leaves behind.
+Have your child draw their favorite animal, or figure out what type of footprints a certain animal leaves behind.
 Before your trip, buy an animal sticker book from the dollar store and let the kids create a zoo memory book in an inexpensive photo album or handmade tagboard booklet.
-Take lots of photos and let the kids take photos with an old camera.

 Make tie-dyed clothing